nicholaswmin/dyno/README.md

 [*reliable & reproducible*][reproducible] test results, otherwise each test run would produce wildly inconsistent timings.

+### Metrics model

 The measurement system is based on a `Metric` type, which is a [histogram][hgram] of a *measurement*, progressively calculated as different values are being repeatedly recorded over time.

-As an example, assume `performance.measure('foo', 'mark-a', 'mark-b')` is called in a task.
+### An example

+Assume [`performance.measure('foo', 'a', 'b')`][measure] is called
+within a task.

-The collector detects it and creates a `Metric:foo` for it.
+The collector will detect it and create a `Metric:foo`.

-Any subsequent calls with the same name: i.e `performance.measure('foo', ...)` will cause the collector to update the created `Metric`.
+Subsequent calls with the same name: i.e `performance.measure('foo', ...)`
+will cause the collector to update that same `Metric:Foo`.

+Given enough samples/cycles, the metric's computed `mean` value will reflect a de-noised, good-enough approximation for that particular measurement.

 Both the primary and each task thread record their own metrics.
 Some metrics are provided by default; others can be recorded by the user as part of the benchmarked code, as shown above.